hgraph-os/hgraph-react/README.md

 See the core [hGraph repo](https://github.com/goinvo/hGraph) for more examples and roadmap.

-## This project is still in development.
-Look for production-ready v1.0.0 in early spring 2018.

 ## Installation
 This package can be [found on npm](https://www.npmjs.com/package/hgraph-react) and installed like so:
 ```bash